Join for Free

 25% foods – olive oil, tortillas, sour cream, shredded cheese

-Recipe Note: Use just 1 tablespoon of low-fat or plant-based sour cream per burrito to keep the saturated fat low in this meal.
+Recipe Note: Go light on the sour cream and cheese to keep the saturated fat low in this meal.

 Strawberry NiceCream

-Make it a Full Plate Meal: This is the perfect dessert for lunch this weekend.
+This is the perfect dessert for any weekend lunch.

 75% fiber foods – strawberries, banana